stumathews/Game2/README.md

 # Game2

-This is an example of a building a simple game called Game2.
+This is an example of a building a simple game that is built using CppGameLib.

-The game is comprised of the following files:
+The game (called Game2) is comprised of the following files:

 * main.cpp
 * GameCommands.cpp